 By Ferry

 The first and most affordable travel method is by ferry with the Isle of Man Steam Packet Company.
 The Steam Packet has daily sailings throughout the year between Heysham Port in Lancashire and the Sea Terminal in Douglas.
-Once the weather improves in the summer, the Steam Packet then expands its fleet with the addition of its fast craft vessel, the Manannan, which also sails daily to Liverpool.
+Once the weather improves in the summer, the Steam Packet expands its fleet with the addition of the fast-craft vessel Manannan, which also sails daily to Liverpool.

-The Steam Packet also operates routes to and from Belfast and Dublin during the summer months; however, you should be aware that these are less frequent throughout the week.
+The Steam Packet also operates routes to and from Larne and Dublin during the summer months; however, these are less frequent throughout the week.

 Visitors can travel as foot passengers or with vehicles on all routes.

-Additional sailings are offered during the TT period to meet the high demand; however, popular dates often sell out fast, so you’ll need to book early in advance.
+Additional sailings are offered during the TT period to meet high demand; however, popular dates often sell out quickly, so you’ll need to book early.

 The Sea Terminal in Douglas is within a couple of minutes’ walk of the central bus hub, where you can transfer to the rest of the island.
 There is also a taxi rank just outside the front of the building if you do not wish to use the public transport network.

-The below eight airports are covered by these three airlines, and some routes are only run on a seasonal basis.
+The following airports are served by these three airlines, and some routes operate only seasonally.

 Belfast International – Easyjet